“No wire hangers, ever!” Faye Dunaway once screeched in her infamous role as the monstrous Joan Crawford in the movie Mommy Dearest.

 In line with Ms. Crawford’s less than cordial recommendation, most consumers are quick to get their precious garments off those shoulder destroying wires as soon as they get home and onto hangers made of wood, sturdy plastic or cloth!

-So what to do if one wants to make the dry cleaning experience completely green from the chemicals used to the recycling of the hangers at home?
+So what to do if one wants to make the experience completely green by eliminating the dry cleaning chemicals along with recycling the hangers?

 Metal hangers can also be recycled as scrap metal, so taking your hanger stash directly to the local recycler works fine too even if they aren’t accepted with your recycled trash.